Zachary-A-Frame/Poke-Dict-Hw/README.md

 Overall, the project will:
 #
 A)  Scrape data from a pokemon website or an API.

 B)  Update a database to include said data.

 C)  Render that data as simply as possible using React methods.

+In its current iteration it is merely a concept.
+It currently renders several hard-coded cards.

 # Getting Started with Create React App